18F/project-artifacts/README.md

 So you've been assigned to work on a path analysis.
 Congratulations!
 These short, eight-week projects are designed to better define a partner's problem, understand the current state, and come up with a path forward.
 They're different from projects where we're trying to figure out _how_ to build a thing.
 The purpose of a path analysis is to answer _what's going on_ and _what should the partner do next_.

-We've written up specifics on [how to run a path analysis].
+We've written up specifics on [how to run a path analysis](https://github.com/18F/path-analysis/blob/master/approach.md).

 Check out the [previous path analysis projects].